biobakery/metawibele/README.md

 	* File name:
 		$OUTPUT\_DIR/prioritization/$BASENAME\_supervised\_prioritization.rank.tsv
-		$OUTPUT\_DIR/prioritization/$BASENAME\_supervised\_prioritization.priority.tsv
-	* These file are the results of supervised prioritization by combing ecological properties and assoiciation with host phenotypes.
+	* These are the results of supervised prioritization by combing ecological properties and assoiciation with host phenotypes.
 Each of protein family has a numeric priority score.
 	* `$BASENAME_supervised_prioritization.rank.tsv` is the overall ranking for all protein families.
-	* `$BASENAME_supervised_prioritization.priority.tsv`is one subset of supervised prioritization results with higher priority scores.

 	**3. supervised prioritization: binary filtering**